-Maria Hubert, Jane Austen's Christmas: The Festive Season in Georgian England, The History Press, 1996 spirit, had worked most of that day.
-After all, Christmas had been condemned and banned in the 1640s by the Puritan parliament who saw it as too Catholic.
+Maria Hubert, Jane Austen's Christmas: The Festive Season in Georgian England, The History Press, 1996 the 1640s by the Puritan parliament who saw it as too Catholic.

 January 1805 - How do you feed Cambridge when there is no grain?